Applying to the PDPC for exemptions to the provision in the PDPA

 - For example, in the case of a section 26(2) application, detailed explanation of the reasons why the organisation is unable to rely on the avenues provided for in Part III of the Personal Data Protection Regulations 2014 to comply with section 26 of the PDPA.

 - In the case of a section 26(2) application, the identity of person(s)/organisation(s) or class of persons/organisations seeking the exemption, details of the type and volume of personal data intended to be transferred, and all relevant circumstances of the transfer

 - In the case of a section 62 application, the identity of person(s)/organisation(s) or class of persons/organisations seeking the exemption

 - Any other supporting information and documentation

+Exemption requests will only be processed if the above information are provided.
+Organisations should provide exceptional and compelling reason(s), accompanied with evidence of the reason(s) why the organisation is unable to comply with the PDPA provision(s).
 When furnishing any information to the PDPC, an applicant may identify information that the applicant claims to be confidential information.
 Any such information should be clearly marked and placed in a separate annex and any claim for confidential treatment must be supported by a written statement giving reasons why the information is confidential.
 Please note, however, that the PDPC and its officers may disclose any matter, including matters that have been identified as confidential or matters relating to the identity of persons furnishing information to the PDPC, where necessary for the performance of their functions or discharge of their duties or where lawfully required by any court, or lawfully required or permitted under the PDPA or any other written law.
 In particular, please note that an exemption order made under section 62 will be published in the Gazette.